 Mountain Conditions / When To Climb

-Current, local conditions are maintained by the Forest Service at their newly updated web site.
+Local conditions are maintained by the Forest Service.
 Besides the current weather, they publish campground status, road conditions, trail status, and closures.
 You may also contact the Leadville Ranger District office at

 2015 North Poplar